ethagnawl/clojurescript-vim-fireplace-demo/README.md

 through the examples provided in the new guide.

-Needless to say, _a lot_ has changed in the last ~five years and my old setup did not work with the latest versions of ... just about everything: Vim, Vim-Fireplace, Clojure, ClojureScript, Figwheel, Piggieback, etc.
+Needless to say, _a lot_ has changed in the last ~five years and my old setup did not work with the latest versions of ... just about everything.

-So, I undertook a month long adventure to try and get this environment working, document what I could and make it available to others.
+So, I decided to undertake an adventure and try and get this environment working, document my findings and share it with others.
 I sought and received help from lots of people on Stack Overflow, /r/clojurescript and elsewhere.
+Also, the various guides and documentation linked below were very useful.

 I was also buoyed by the two recent releases of Figwheel (v0.2.5/6) which added support for these new CLJS features in a very short amount of time.